 - 21.2.1 Restraining rails must be considered on any curve 14° or greater and must not be installed unless approved in writing by the Director, Engineering-Track.
-See Track Standards Sections 4.5.2 and 19.3.25 for additional requirements on high-degree curves. - 21.2.2 Restraining rails must be of the type for heavy rail applications and approved in writing by the Director, Engineering-Track. - a) A 33C1 rail section is recommended. - 21.2.3 The top of the restraining rail must be a maximum of 1 in (25 mm) above top of running rail. - 21.2.4 The restraining rail must be installed adjacent to the low rail. - 21.2.5 The restraining rail must be installed through the full body of the curve and the spirals extending 40 ft (12.2 m) into the tangent with a 6 ft (1.82 m) flare on the beginning and end as per AREMA plan no. 509-13. - a) Restraining rails must overlap by 20 ft (6.1 m) where reverse curves requiring restraining rails are present. - 21.2.6 All restraining rail connections must be designed to withstand the applied forces, including that of thermal expansion/contraction, train loading, hunting, steering, and other loads. - 21.2.7 The flange-way gap must be determined through a Nytram analysis to ensure shared loading between the high rail and restraining rail. - a) This must be completed for new and worn wheels for every type of equipment that will traverse the track affected. - b) Both minimum and maximum operating ranges must be selected but must not be less than 1-1/2 in (38 mm) deep and 1-3/4 in (44 mm) wide. - 21.2.8 The flange-way gap between the running rail and the restraining rail must be designed for the specific application and location.
+See Track Standards Sections 4.5.2 and 19.3.25 for additional requirements on high-degree curves.
+Note that the Metrolinx IRIS vehicle cannot navigate curves greater than 14°. - 21.2.2-Restraining rails shall not be installed unless approved in writing by the Director, Engineering Track.

-- a) On the Pearson Subdivision, the flange-way gap between the running rail and restraining rail must be between 48 and 52 mm.
-If the gap is measured to be less than or exceeds this range, remedial work is required. - 21.2.9 The flange-way gaps must be adjusted upon identification of gauge conditions. - a) The use of shims to adjust the restraining rail is an acceptable practice to ensure the flange-way gap is within the minimum and maximum tolerances.
+- 21.2.321.2.2 Restraining rails must be of the type for heavy rail applications and approved in writing by the Director, Engineering-Track. - a) A 33C1 rail section is recommended. - 21.2.421.2.3 The top of the restraining rail must be a maximum of 1 in (25 mm) above top of running rail. - 21.2.521.2.4 The restraining rail must be installed adjacent to the low rail. - 21.2.621.2.5 The restraining rail must be installed through the full body of the curve and the spirals extending 40 ft (12.2 m) into the tangent with a 6 ft (1.82 m) flare on the beginning and end as per AREMA plan no. 509-13. - a) Restraining rails must overlap by 20 ft (6.1 m) where reverse curves requiring restraining rails are present. - 21.2.721.2.6 All restraining rail connections must be designed to withstand the applied forces, including that of thermal expansion/contraction, train loading, hunting, steering, and other loads. - 21.2.8 Lubrication shall be provided for the full length of the restraining rail. - 21.2.921.2.7 The flange-way gap must be determined through a Nytram analysis to ensure shared loading between the high rail and restraining rail. - a) This must be completed for new and worn wheels for every type of equipment that will traverse the track affected. - b) Both minimum and maximum operating ranges must be selected but must not be less than 1-1/2 in (38 mm) deep and 1-3/4 in (44 mm) wide. - 21.2.1021.2.8 The flange-way gap between the running rail and the restraining rail must be designed for the specific application and location. - a) On the Pearson Subdivision, the flange-way gap between the running rail and restraining rail must be between 48 and 52 mm.
+If the gap is measured to be less than or exceeds this range, remedial work is required. - 21.2.1121.2.9 The flange-way gaps must be adjusted upon identification of gauge conditions. - a) The use of shims to adjust the restraining rail is an acceptable practice to ensure the flange-way gap is within the minimum and maximum tolerances.
 The addition of shims must bring the flange-way gap near the minimum tolerance to be effective. - b) Restraining rail must be replaced when it reaches the prescribed wear limits.